KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit is a SwiftUI SDK that lets you create fully customizable [keyboard extensions][About] with just a few lines of code.
+KeyboardKit is a SwiftUI SDK that lets you create fully customizable [keyboard extensions][About] with a few lines of code.

-KeyboardKit extends Apple's limited keyboard APIs, extends the text document proxy and input controller with a lot more capabilities, and provides you with additional functionality, services, states and views, to let you build an outstanding, custom keyboard with ease.
+KeyboardKit extends Apple's limited keyboard APIs, extends the input controller and proxy with more capabilities, and provides you with additional functionality, states and views, to let you build an outstanding, custom keyboards.

 <p align="center">
     <img src ="Resources/Demo.gif" width=450 />